ronisegirardi/Excel-Projects/README.md

 ---

 ##  **Formula Proficiency**
-I applied a wide range of Excel formulas used frequently in data technician roles:
+I applied a wide range of Excel formulas used frequently in data analytics roles:

 - **SUM / SUMIF** – calculating totals and conditional totals
 - **AVERAGE / AVERAGEIF** – computing overall and conditional averages